ghuser-io/github-contribs/README.md

 $ github-contribs AurelienLourot
 ✔ Fetched first day at GitHub: 2015-04-04.
 ⚠ Be patient.
 The whole process might take up to an hour...
 Consider using --since and/or --until ✔ Fetched all commits and PRs.
+Consider using --issues to fetch issues as well.
 35 repo(s) found:
 AurelienLourot/lsankidb
 reframejs/reframe